aluque1/BD/README.md

         \/         \/        \/         \/             \/        \/              \/         \/                 \/        \/
 ```

 This repository contains various materials related to the subject of BD that looks at Oracle SQL and PL/SQL.
-It also look at ERM (Entity Relationship Mode) and RM (Relational Model) but these notes are not uploaded to the repository yet.
+It also look at ERM (Entity Relationship Model) and RM (Relational Model) but these notes are not uploaded to the repository yet.

 ## Folders

 ### [apuntes](apuntes)

-This folder contains notes on the parts of the subject concerned with SQL and PL/SQL.
+This folder contains notes on subject.

 ### [SQL](SQL)

 This folder contains exercises regarding SQL.

 ### [PL/SQL](PL_SQL)

 This folder contains exercises regarding PL/SQL.